hingfirewatch/P3I-HING/docs/Project Details.md

 **Security Concerns**

-Depending if the final project will contain sensitive data or will be privately used for government use, there will be some items that will be considered for this project.
+Depending on if the final project will contain sensitive data or will be privately used for government use, there will be some items that will be considered for this project.

 Based on the CIA triad.